This site requires a more recent version of Adobe Flash Player to function properly.

 Increasing smartphone sales

-China is poised to decisively overtake U.S. as the the largest smartphone market in the world by volume by the end of 2012, having crossed U.S. for the first time in the third quarter of 2011.
+China has overtaken the U.S. as the the largest smartphone market in the world by volume.
 Increasing smartphone adoption will help drive data revenues up since the average revenue per user generated from someone using a smartphone is far higher than any other phone.

 Increasing 3G adoption

-3G adoption in China has so far been slow with less than 13% penetration among mobile subscribers presently.
-However, China Telecom has been slowly but steadily adding close to 2 million 3G subscribers each month.
-Considering that the company has almost 90 mn subscribers on the slower 2G network waiting for a low-budget smartphone to jump on to the faster 3G network, it gives the company a big area of growth in the future.
+3G adoption in China has steadily increased with over 38% of mobile phone users using 3G services.
+China Telecom has led the Chinese carriers in 3G penetration with over 58% of its wireless subscribers on the faster network.
+Considering that the company has almost 80 million subscribers on the slower 2G network waiting for a low-budget smartphone to jump on to the faster 3G network, it gives the company immense scope for growth in the future.
 Growing standards of living and an increasing supply of low-cost smartphones should drive the adoption rate up, and consequently, its data revenues.
-A potential addition of the iPhone to China Telecom's armoury should also see an increase in 3G adoption.

 Government-mandated restructuring in the Chinese Telecommunications Industry